What is an SEO Audit?

 - XML Sitemap is submitted

 - Robots.txt is in place

-You run a SEMRush site audit and it shows everything is in place and you score 100% on your site health.
-Again, these are very basic things.
+You run a SEMRush (or something similar) site audit and it shows everything is in place and you score 100% on your site health.
+Does that mean your website has good SEO?

-What those tools can’t do but an experienced SEO consultant can do is analyze these elements beyond the foundational level a non-human tool can do.
+An experienced SEO consultant can analyze these elements beyond the foundational level a non-human tool can do.

 Example, let’s focus on meta data (title tags and meta descriptions).